 Herbert Clavell Ingram (1877-1942) was the son of the rector of St Margaret Lothbury in the City and became a pupil and then assistant in succession of both G F Bodley and his erstwhile partner Thomas Garner.
 Curiously, according to his entry in WWA 1914 he established his own practice in 1901 which was well before he ceased to work for Bodley and Garner.
-His office was 9 Ironmonger Lane, City, close to his father’s rectory, where he was living in that year – he designed an extension for his father’s church which was built in 1908-10 and still survives.
-He served in the Army during World War I, though remaining listed in KD/L as an architect at the same address until 1920.
+His office was 9 Ironmonger Lane, City, close to his father’s rectory, where he was then living.
+He designed an extension for his father’s church which was built in 1908-10 and still survives.
+His paternal uncle W Rowlands Ingram also had artistic interests and collaborated with his nephew on a relief for the reredos of St Margaret Lothbury, which is no longer to be seen.
+H C Ingram served in the Army during World War I, though remaining listed in KD/L as an architect at the same address until 1920.
 By 1926 he was living at Highwood near Chelmsford, Essex, where he died.
 Apart from churches he worked mostly on country houses.

 Restored: Brighton and Hove, – St Michael (nd – possibly the organ gallery, thought to be of 1912)

 Fitting: Brighton and Hove, – St Paul, rood figures.